bensaacks/ML-Hackathon--Breast-Cancer/README.md

 - evaluate_part_0.py: File that we got.
 - evaluate_part_1.py: File that we got.
 - preprocess.py: The manipulation code we used on the data.
-- project.pdf : a pdf file with the description of what we did.
 - In addition, we added all the csv files we did our train and test.